ruipbarata/salsify-take-home-test-moved/README.md

 - **Locking and Retry Strategy**: If another process is generating the requested chunk, the process enters a **retry** cycle, waiting for the lock to be released or for the writing process to be completed in the cache.

 ### 4. Storing Content in the Cache
 - The content of the lines is also stored in the Redis cache.
-I use the line index as the key to store the content, which facilitates the efficient search for the line in the cache in subsequent requests.
+The line index is used as the key to store the content, which facilitates the efficient search for the line in the cache in subsequent requests.
 - **Avoiding Repeated Processing**: By storing the lines in the cache, we avoid reading and processing the file repeatedly, saving computational resources.

 ### 5. Preprocessing